sumn2u/learn-javascript/en/design-patterns/structural-patterns.md

 **Compatibility and Reusability**

-Adapters promote code resuse and extends the usability of existing code by making older code compatible with newer code.
+Adapters promote code reuse and extends the usability of existing code by making older code compatible with newer code.

 **Gradual System Integration**

-In situations where a new system needs to be implemented gradually, Adapters can serve as intermediaries, allowing new features to come in slowly while maintaing compatibility with the existing system.
+In situations where a new system needs to be implemented gradually, Adapters can serve as intermediaries, allowing new features to come in slowly while maintaining compatibility with the existing system.

 **Improved Testability**